-The Company is pursuing options to meet these obligations, to finance the future exploration of its properties as well as for general and administrative expenses of the Company.
+As at September 30, 2016, the Company had working capital of \$140,080 and is committed to current liabilities of \$248,541.
+The Company may pursue options to finance the future exploration of its properties.
 Financing options may include joint venture arrangements, debt financing, equity financing or other means.
 There is no assurance that Wescan will be successful in obtaining required financing when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration plans, forfeit rights in its properties or reduce or terminate its operations.
-As at June 30, 2016 all of the Company's mineral property claims are in good standing with no requirements to incur further exploration and evaluation costs until 2017.
+As at September 30, 2016 all of the Company's mineral property claims are in good standing with no requirements to incur further exploration and evaluation costs until 2017.